Freyr Alexandersson: Managerial career

 Freyr started his coaching career as a girls youth team coach at Leiknir Reykjavík.
-In 2006 he started as a youth coach for girls at Valur.
+In 2006, he started as a youth coach for girls at Valur.

 Valur women's and men's team

-Freyr assisted Valur women's team manager Elísabet Gunnarsdóttir in the summer of 2007 and in September that year Freyr decided to retire from playing football and became joint manager of Valur women's team alongside Elísabet.
-Freyr and Elísabet won the Úrvalsdeild kvenna in 2008 and after that season Elísabet departed to Sweden and Freyr took over as manager.
-The next two years Freyr would win the Úrvaldeild two times and also the Icelandic Women's Football Cup two times.
+Freyr assisted Valur women's team manager Elísabet Gunnarsdóttir in the summer of 2007; in September that year, Freyr decided to retire from playing football and became joint manager of Valur women's team alongside Elísabet.
+Freyr and Elísabet won the Úrvalsdeild kvenna in 2008; after that season, Elísabet left to go to Sweden, and Freyr took over as manager.
+The next two years, Freyr would win the Úrvaldeild two times and also the Icelandic Women's Football Cup two times.
 After his time at Valur women's Freyr served an assistant manager for Valur men's team for two seasons.

 Leiknir Reykjavík

 After having appeared for the club as a player Freyr returned to Leiknir for the 2013 season, this time as joint manager of the 1. deild karla team, alongside Davíð Snorri Jónasson.
 In their first season Leiknir finished in 7th place.
-In his second season as joint manager Freyr managed to steer Leiknir to promotion to the first tier of Icelandic football for the first time in Leiknir's 41-year-old history.
+In his second season as joint manager, Freyr managed to steer Leiknir to promotion to the first tier of Icelandic football for the first time in Leiknir's 41-year-old history.
 Winning the 1. deild karla with 48 points.
 In their first-ever Úrvaldeild karla match on 3 May 2015, Leiknir defeated Valur 3–0 at Hlíðarendi.
-However they could not manage to keep Leiknir in the Úrvalsdeild and were relegated at the end of the season.
+However, they could not manage to keep Leiknir in the Úrvalsdeild and were relegated at the end of the season.
 In the last game of the season Freyr and Davíð announced that they would not return for the next season.